IWAINS23/calendar-application/README.md

 # calendar-application

-I have build a work day calender application using Js and HTML
+I have built a work day calender application using Js and HTML

 https://iwains23.github.io/calendar-application/